 She is survived by her husband Edgar, her son Jeffrey, her daughter Caroline Geerman-van Gelder and three grandchildren.

 A celebration of life memorial service will be held on Saturday, July 21, 2018 at 2 p.m at Meadow Ridge, 100 Redding Road, Redding.

 A graveside service was held on Tuesday, June 19, 2018 here at Willowbrook Cemetery.

-The Harding's of Westport are entrusted with the arrangements.To send flowers to the family of Inge VanGelder, please visit Tribute Store
+The Harding's of Westport are entrusted with the arrangements.To send flowers to the family or plant a tree in memory of Inge VanGelder, please visit Tribute Store